Fernando Alonso Net Worth: His Career Highlights, Brand Deals And More

-Besides F1, it seems like Fernando Alonso also wants to take over the world of fashion.
+After dominating the F1 circuits, it seems like Fernando Alonso now wants to take over the world of fashion.
 After all, Boss has just named the Aston Martin racer as its latest brand ambassador.
-This news isn’t all that surprising, given the fashion label’s partnership with Aston Martin after officially becoming their fashion partner in June 2022.
+This news isn’t all that surprising though, given the fashion label’s collaborations with Aston Martin after officially becoming their fashion partner in June 2022.

 Jueves ✅.
 Austria 🇦🇹. @AstonMartinF1 pic.twitter.com/Kp8NXwGZC1